-So when 16-year-old Swiss star Martina Hingis won the women's single title in 1997, she became the youngest ever winner of the grass court Grand Slam.
+When 16-year-old Swiss star Martina Hingis won the women's single title in 1997, she became the youngest ever winner of the grass court Grand Slam.

 Aged 17 years and 75 days, Walcott had never played in the Premier League and had only played 13 matches of senior football.
 He then went on to be picked in the England squad for that summer's World Cup in Germany.

-Well, that's what happened to Tara Lipinski, who is the youngest woman to ever win a Winter Olympic gold.
+Well, that's what happened to Tara Lipinski, who became the youngest woman to ever win a Winter Olympic gold.

 The American figure skater took home the medal at the 1998 winter games in Nagano, Japan.